kingmars2022/Lab/README.md

 4. Expected Output:
 • The main method should output the status of each item before and after check-out and return, and verify the type using instanceof.

+lab 4 - File IO and Exceptions

+Objective:
+Write a program that reads a list of students from a text file, processes the data based on user input, and writes the output to a second file.
+The program should handle various exceptions during execution.

+Task:
+You will have input files formatted with the following fields:

+StudentID, Grade, Name

+An example of that might be students.txt (included here)”

+49403477, 57.87, Yedidia Chamandi
+44237670, 59.23, Affan Ross
+45810297, 24.38, Andrea Asencios
+42208695, 84.53, Hanad-Keysse Zakaria
+43100145, 73.49, Guanchen Peerthum

+Your program will prompt the user for a filename and load the file, creating a list of Students with appropraite fields.
+You may use an array of Students or some form of List of students if you already know how, but you should not change the order.
+The Student class should be in the lab4 package.
+If there is an error in parsing you should throw an Exception.
+If there is no error, the driver will ask the user for an output filename and a line number, and then output all rows except that one to the file.

+Exceptions:

+An example of that might be students.txt with errors (included here)”

+41217567, 29.52, Mehrad Patel
+28898266, 54.80, Jad Yew-Hin
+24148326, 15.28, Mahir Sato
+26976695, 25.40, Olivier Abusamhadaneh
+2036325, nx.zt,

+Driver:

+A Driver.java file is included in the assignment zip within the driver package.
+This file must not be changed and should be consulted for understanding how your program is expected to run and output clear messages based on the program’s execution.
+The lab markers will run this with the good and bad example and should attempt to break other things.

+DebugRunner
+See instructions for Assignment 3.
+Once again you can just run DebugRunner and it’ll tell you how you’re doing.
+If the lab instructor can run your DebugRunner successfully, you’re done.

+prj> java DebugRunner

+where prj> is meant to indicate a prompt telling you you’re in the prj folder.